Isaac-Stephens/CMI_ExcelScraper/README.md

 python3 main.py
 ```

-5) All extracted sheets should be in a folder called "extracted_docs"!
+5) All extracted sheets should be in a folder called "extracted_docs" and an organized directory called "organized_docs"!